BlueBrain/nexus/src/main/paradox/docs/benchmarks/deployment-configuration.md

 ![deployment configuration](../../assets/img/performance_tests_environment.png)

-The benchmarks were run on a AWS EC2 `m5.2xlarge` server outside of the Kubernetes cluster.
+The benchmarks were run on a AWS EC2 `m5.large` server outside of the Kubernetes cluster.

+Preliminary tests shows that KG service is the most critical component of the system (as expected) and it has the most impact of the performance aspects of the system.
+Thus, during the tests the KG service cluster size was scaled to 1, 2, 4 and 6 replicas along with the number of concurrent connections (using the same multiplier) during the test executions.